jeevan42/post-it-blog-app-frontend/README.md

 - Tailwind CSS / Basic CSS for styling

 ## 📦 Features
+- 🔐 User Registration & Login (JWT-based)
-- Home Page: View all posts
+- 🏠 View all blog posts
-- Registration Page
-- Login Page
-- Create Post (only for logged-in users)
+- 📝 Create blog post (only for logged-in users)
-- Edit Post (only author can edit)
+- ✏️ Edit and delete posts (only if you're the author)
-- Delete Post (only author can delete)
-- Single Post Page: Full details of one post
+- 📄 View full post details on a single post page
-- Protected routes via token
+- 🔒 Protected routes based on login state
+- 🎨 Simple and responsive UI (Tailwind or plain CSS)

 ## 🧪 Tools & Libraries
 - `react-router-dom`